Rezact/Rezact/README.md

 }
 ```

-This feature simplifies state management, especially for global states like themes, user data, or configurations (see Rezact Stores).
+This feature simplifies state management, especially for global states like themes, user data, or configurations (see [Rezact Stores](#rezact-stores-simplified-state-management)).

-## Automatic List Handling in Rezact
+## 4. Automatic List Handling in Rezact

 Rezact manages lists behind the scenes without requiring explicit keys via a key prop.
 When you map over an array to render a list of components, Rezact automatically keeps track of each item's identity, ensuring efficient updates.